cytoscape/cytoscapeweb/README.txt

    * src/CytoscapeWeb.mxml (default)
    * src/TestRunner.mxml

+5. Before running Cytoscape Web with the test page, you need to minify some JavaScript files.
+We provided an Ant task for that.
+   One option is to manually execute the "js minify" Ant task after the ActionScript code is compiled by the Flex Builder.
+   But if you are using Eclipse with the Flex Builder plugin, it might be more convenient to let Eclipse do it automatically after each build.
+   To allow that, just follow these steps:

+   5.1.
+Open the project Properties panel and select "Builders".

+   5.2.
+Click "New..." and choose "Ant Builder".

+   5.3.
+Give it a name (e.g. "JS Minify"), and enter the following parameters:

+          - Main tab:

+            Buildfile:        ${workspace_loc:/cytoscapeweb/build.xml}
+            Base direectory:  ${workspace_loc:/cytoscapeweb}

+          - Targets tab:

+            Manual Build: js minify
+            Auto Build:   js minify

+    5.4.
+Click "Apply" and "OK".

+    Now, every time the project is built by the Eclipse Flex Builder plugin, it will also minify the required JavaScript files.

-5. To test it, just right-click src/CytoscapeWeb.mxml and choose:
+6. To test Cytoscape Web, just right-click src/CytoscapeWeb.mxml and choose:

    Run As >> Flex Application

-   The first time it will open CytoscapeWeb.html in your default browser, but it does not work.
+   The first time it will open CytoscapeWeb.html in your default browser, but it will not work.
 To fix it, right-click CytoscapeWeb.mxml again and select:

    Run As >> Run Configurations...